charlie0129/blog/tbd/opnsense-dual-wan-multi-vlan/index.md

 ## Still open

-- The International VLAN currently has unrestricted egress.
-The name implies it should route somewhere specific, which is the next piece of work.
+- The International VLAN is done for both families and verified from a plain client on that segment, across a reboot of the proxy box: DHCP supplies the IPv4 gateway and resolver, radvd supplies the IPv6 default route, fake-ip answers AAAA out of `fc00::/18`, and both families split correctly between the proxy and DIRECT.
+Gotchas 17, 20 and 21 record how.
 - The pf `scrub ... max-mss` half of gotcha 16 is not yet applied.
 The RA MTU half is.
 - `CT_NET4`, `CT_NET6`, `CU_NET4` and `CU_NET6` aliases are defined but referenced by
   nothing.